 The first evidence of quilting appears to be in Europe in the 12th century, but not in the forms that we think of today.

-As time went on, the country grew larger, and more fabrics became available, quilting took on a larger role, and finer pieces were made.
+As time went on, the country grew larger and more fabrics became available.
+This allowed for the art of quilting to take on a larger role, and finer pieces were made.

 Today it has become a huge industry, with about $3.7 billion spent annually.

 It stands to reason that, with all of this growth over the years, many styles have been developed.
 Some are more familiar than others, but all are recognizable.

 The Amish have been making quilts for hundreds of years and antique Amish quilts are highly sought after by collectors.

 The Amish believe in a simpler way of life, one that restricts newer technology and promotes living a godly, plain life.
 Because of this, historical patterns were geometric and used only solid color fabrics.

 In recent years, some members of the community have expanded the designs they use, even using patterned fabrics in some of their work.

 Traditional Amish quilts, while using simple designs, are striking in their use of darker colors and their exquisite craftsmanship.